Krista Sinclair: Feud with Chelsea Murphy

 Chelsea locks Krista in a sauna so she can take her place in a work presentation, leading Krista to collapse and lose her unborn baby.
-A "strange" new dynamic was written for the characters as they hide each others secrets, Bianca described that "they become strangely co-dependent" and "they hold the key to one another's Achilles heel."
+A "strange" new dynamic was written for the characters as they hide each other's secrets, Bianca described that "they become strangely co-dependent" and "they hold the key to one another's Achilles heel."
 Bianca believed that despite Chelsea's behaviour towards Krista, she is "riddled with guilt" that she inadvertently caused her miscarriage.
-Bianca likened Chelsea's lies over Krista to an game of dominos that becomes uncontrollable and she becomes "terrified" the truth about Krista's predicament will be revealed.
+Bianca likened Chelsea's lies over Krista to a game of dominos that becomes uncontrollable and she becomes "terrified" the truth about Krista's predicament will be revealed.
 Bianca added that in the aftermath of her stillbirth, "Krista has her own demons to wrestle with."
 Writers only heightened the feud with Chelsea manipulating Krista's grief and causing her to relapse with drugs.
 Inside Soap's Ellis reported that Krista would be unaware that Chelsea purposely caused her drugs relapse.
 A Neighbours publicist told Ellis that Krista falls "off the wagon big time" and Aaron begins to enable her behaviour.
 Aaron struggles with his grief over David's death and he becomes a drinking partner for Krista.
 He later discovers Krista has drugs and he feels ashamed.
 Aaron feels that he has betrayed David by enabling Krista after he helped her get sober.
 They added "he's full of guilt and shame for allowing Krista to go down this rabbit hole again."
 Bianca worried that her Chelsea's schemes were out of control and wanted redemption for her character.